Legislation and Policy

 PPS 9 requires that LPA’s take steps to promote the conservation of habitats and species of ‘principal importance’ (i.e. BAP habitats and species) through their planning function.

-Therefore developments on sites where reptiles may be present need to be mindful of this legislation and policy.
+Therefore developments on sites where Otters may be present need to be mindful of this legislation and policy.

-Cambridge Ecology has extensive experience in surveying for reptiles using specific survey techniques to determine the presence or likely absence of reptiles, population sizes and identifying key habitats within the study area.
+Cambridge Ecology has extensive experience in surveying for Otter using specific survey techniques to determine the presence or likely absence of Otter within the study area.
 The data collected is used to devise appropriate mitigation strategies.

 Cambridge Ecology has a wide range of skills required in this specialist area.
-The surveys include the use of various standard and specialised reptile surveys methods such as:
+These include the use of various standard and specialised Otter surveys methods such as:

 Habitat Creation and Mitigation